How Content Libraries Help Win RFPs

 - You can update your content as you go: Update your content library while working on an RFP response

 - You can set proactive content reviews: Assign content reviews in a one time or recurring manner

 - You have clear visibility to who’s accountable for what: All changes, reviews and updates made to your content are logged and are accessible through a history feature

 - You have strong search capabilities: So long as you’ve properly categorized and tagged your content, it should not be hard to find!
 Ensure strong search capabilities are in place

-- Starting from scratch is not a long term plan – This is neither scalable nor realistic if responding to RFPs is a regular part of your world.
-You don’t have to settle for this!
+- Starting from scratch is not a long term plan–This is neither scalable nor realistic if responding to RFPs is a regular part of your world.

-- Use a real Content Library – Do your homework and find an RFP Management Software that has the capabilities outlined above – this is the key to accessing centralized content that is accurate and available for all parties involved
+- Use a real Content Library–Do your homework and find an RFI software, RFX software, or request for proposal software that has the capabilities outlined above–this is the key to accessing centralized content that is accurate and available for all parties involved.